devlinjunker/template.webpack.fend/README.setup.md

 # Setup

-**Requires Node 12+**.
-Please install this before attempting to run.
+**Requires Node 12+ to build**.
+Please install this before attempting to build.
 The easiest way to install and manage node versions is by using the [Node Version Manager](https://github.com/nvm-sh/nvm).
 We define a .nvm file in the project to help reference this minimum node version.

 Use `nvm use 12` to switch node versions after installing a new Node version. **Then you should install all project dependencies**([github](https://github.com/devlinjunker/template.webpack.fend/blob/master/package.json#L30))